rinkeshkamli/PythonLearning/README.md

 Task 2 : SumOfIntegers.py - Using For add number from number 1 to 50 using Range function and display the results.

+Assignment 3

+Task 1 : Factorial.py - Take number as input from user and Print Factor of that Number.

+Task 2 : Module.py - Import Math module and perform math operation such as Sqrt of Number, Natural logarithm
+                     (log base e) of the number and Sine of the number.